ASTM D2000 Standards

 EO Fluid Resistance (Oils and Lubricants)

-F Low Temperature Resistance
+F Low-Temperature Resistance

 G Tear Resistance